-The following table contains information about fixed issues in this release of VxVM.
+The following issues have been fixed in this release of VxVM.

-Incident Description 137175 The vxdiskadm utility no longer truncates default disk names to 9 characters.
-140947 I/O policy settings were not persistent between reboots.
+Incident Description 140947 I/O policy settings were not persistent between reboots.
 229538 Multiple enclosures of the same type generated unexpected enclosure-based names.
 272263 Changing a disk's I/O policy could hang vxconfigd.
 272309 Incomplete records in /etc/vx/disk.info could cause vxconfigd to dump core.
+272626 The checksum of a RAID-5 volume and its snapshot did not agree under some circumstances.
 272891 vxnotify did not receive events relating to the change of controller states in DMP.
-311530 Renaming an enclosure with a longer name caused vxconfigd to dump core.
+273314 Setting DRL on a volume in the SYNC state could cause the volume to be recovered incorrectly.
+273850 A system could not be booted from an encapsulated root disk in a DMX 1000 array.
+310784, Sun Bug ID 6230678 Encapsulating a boot file system that spanned two disks produced an error message.
+311530, Sun Bug ID 6230031 Renaming an enclosure with a longer name caused vxconfigd to dump core.
 506139 If the naming scheme was changed, the default arguments to vxconfigd were not preserved.